 There are several additional navigation options.
 The Enable Swipe Navigation and Show Back/Next Arrows options are available for the Slider and Liquid page formats.

 in5 supports many types of custom navigation that can be created within InDesign (e.g. using buttons or hyperlinks).
-The Show Back/Next Arrows option offer an easy way to include navigation without needing to build any user interface elements in InDesign.
+The Show Back/Next Arrows option offer an easy way to include navigation without

 A Lightbox opens new content on top of the existing content so the viewer does not have to leave the current page.
 Open External Links in Lightbox allows a user to visit external links in a Lightbox window.